Why Suburban Schools Are Inflating Kids' Grades

 The caseload rises to 510 students per counselor in the largest schools, many of them in cities.
 One in five high schools has no counselors at all, the U.S. Department of Education’s Office for Civil Rights found.
 And counselors in public schools report spending less than half as much time on college advising as their counterparts in private schools.

 Students in schools that serve low-income populations even get less instruction time than those in schools that serve more-affluent ones, a new study by researchers at UCLA suggests.
-It found that students in high-poverty high schools in California spend the equivalent of nearly 10 fewer days a year learning than their more affluent counterparts, because of emergency lockdowns, teacher absences, testing, a lack of computers and noisy or dirty conditions.
+It found that students in high-poverty high schools in California spend the equivalent of nearly 10 fewer days a year learning than their more affluent counterparts, because of emergency lockdowns, teacher absences, testing, a lack of computers, and noisy or dirty conditions.

 “It’s a terribly uneven playing field,” Weissbourd said.